olikelly00/kufika-mbinguni/README.md

 *There's more than one way to skin a cat.*
 Or, put more elegantly: there's more than one way to reach heaven.

-This is the meaning of the Swahili proverb:
-**"Kuna njia nyingi za kufika mbinguni."**
+This is the meaning of the Swahili proverb:  **"Kuna njia nyingi za kufika mbinguni."**

-When faced with challenges, there can be many ways to overcome them.
+The essence is the same as our English-language counterpart: when faced with challenges, there can be many ways to overcome them.

 ---